bm2-lab/AlphaTherapy/README.md

 **This section will generate a list of effective sequential drug combinations for user-specified scenarios, sorted by episode reward.
 For illustration, we use a specific scenario with the following three key parameters:**

-1. Drug Pool: A drug set containing 387 anticancer drugs approved by the United States Food and Drug Administration (FDA).
+1. Drug Pool: A drug set containing 395 drugs (387 anticancer drugs approved by FDA and 8 other drugs).
 2. Cell Line: MCF7, a commonly used breast cancer cell line.
-3. Terminal Step: Step 3, indicating the drug duration time.
+3. terminal Step: Step 2, indicating the drug duration time.
+One step indicates 24 hour drug administration.

 #### 1.1 Drug pool construction